ayomide101/grafana-kafka-datasource/src/README.md

 - Real-time monitoring of Kafka topics
 - Ability to query specific partitions
+- Support for Grafana template variables in topic names and partition numbers
 - Choose between "latest" or "last 100" messages
 - Timestamp modes: "Now" for real-time or "Message Timestamp" for event time
 - Simple JSON data format support